gagoyal/gg-uncrustify-config/README.md

 4. Download Xcode plugin from -->
 	https://github.com/benoitsan/BBUncrustifyPlugin-Xcode

-5. Place downloaded file in ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins
+5. Place downloaded file in ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins.
+Create this directory path if required.

 6. Copy uncrustify-GG.cfg to your home directory and rename it to uncrustify.cfg